If you’re looking for a Coleman Montana 6 Person Tent review, pull up a chair and get settled in, because we’ve got everything you need right here!

-The Coleman Montana 6-people occupancy tent can easily provide that, remaining suitable for beginner campers.
+The Coleman Montana 6 man tent can easily provide that, remaining suitable for beginner campers.
 However, the tent won’t displease any regular campers in your friend group either.

-All in all, the tent is effective and high-quality, but nothing fancy.
+All in all, the six person montana is effective and high-quality, but nothing fancy.

 Size: Spacious For 6?

 The Coleman Montana tent is smaller than some six people tents on the market, but it can still fit six people.
-That said, it won’t be as comfortable as it would be for fewer.
+That said, the montana won’t be comfortable with six.

 Removing one camper from the six-person limit can create some extra comfort and room for gear.
-Bringing it down to four people in the tent is ideal, though.
+Bringing it down to four people in the montana is ideal, though.

 That leaves you room for parents and two small children, or a friend group of four who don’t mind sleeping in close quarters.

-You could supplement the extra space in the capacity for six with a beloved family pet if you like—but bear in mind they won’t have much room to run around, so make it a lazy pet.
+You could supplement the extra space in the six person montana with a beloved family pet if you like—but bear in mind they won’t have much room to run around, so make it a lazy pet.